How To Boost Metabolism Effectively?

 Metabolism is a complex biochemical process.
 It transforms food and beverages you ingest into energy.
 While at rest, your body needs energy to breathe, circulate blood, or repair cells and many other basic functions that go on constantly in your body.
 This is what is known as your basal metabolic rate, or BMR.
 Your metabolism will determine how quickly you are burning calories.
 However, this can slow down with age, heredity, and other lifestyle choices.

 Thankfully, there are ways you can treat that will help stimulate the natural increase in your metabolic rate, hence energy expenditure in addition to improvements in your general status of health.
-Here are some key notes on how to boost metabolism:

 1. Take Enough Protein